Rotes Kliff lighthouse

 What should I wear?

-Dress in layers to accommodate changing weather conditions, and wear comfortable shoes for walking along coastal paths.
-A light jacket is recommended due to coastal winds.
+Dress in layers to accommodate changing weather conditions, and wear comfortable shoes suitable for walking on varied terrain.